rhysnhall/vue3-quick-tables/README.md

 </template>
 ```

-This also works for the table headers with the exception of there being no row data.
+This also works for the table headers.

 ```js
 headers: [